-Effective Fall 2016, UNC Pembroke's Teacher Education Program adopted the SCALE assessment edTPA. edTPA is a performance assessment for the evaluation of the skills necessary for success as a beginning teacher.
-All candidates for initial licensure complete edTPA during their internship semester in conjunction with the seminar course.
-Data generated by edTPA products is utilized for individual candidate assessment and weighted within the student's seminar course grade 25-40%, based on the specialty area's program coordinator/director decision.
-A minimum total official score of 35 across all rubrics in the student's specialty area, or a 21 on a locally scored portfolio, has been established as UNCP's Teacher Education Program initial target benchmark for student scores.
-Students consult with their coordinators regarding remediation needs.
+Effective Fall 2016, UNCP's Educator Preparation Program adopted the SCALE assessment edTPA.
+The edTPA is a performance assessment for the evaluation of the skills necessary for success as a beginning teacher.
+All teacher candidates for initial licensure complete edTPA during their internship semester in conjunction with the seminar course.
+Data generated by edTPA products is used for individual candidate assessment and weighted within the student's seminar course grade 40%, based on the specialty area's UBTE decision.
+A minimum total official score of 38 across all rubrics in the teacher candidate's specialty area has been established as UNCP's Educator Preparation Program initial target benchmark for student scores.
+Teacher candidates consult with their UBTEs regarding remediation needs.